C is for A Christmas Story by Brian Wildsmith

 On our 2017 Story Snug Advent Calendar Cath Jones chose The Christmas Eve Tree by Delia Huddy and Emily Sutton.

 Kate Eccles chose The Christmas Story – An Exquisite Pop-Up Retelling by Robert Sabuda.

 Steven Lenton chose The Christmas Truce by Carol Ann Duffy and David Roberts.

 Book Monster Ally also chose The Christmas Truce by Hilary Robinson and Martin Impey.

 It’s not too late to colour these Christmas cards and gift boxes from Nosy Crow!

 Can you suggest any more Christmas books that begin with the letter C?
 Please leave the titles in the comments or tweet suggestions using the hashtag #StorySnugAdvent.

-Thank you to Jake for suggesting The Christmas Eve Tree by Delia Huddy and Emily Sutton and A Child’s Christmas in Wales by Dylan Thomas and Peter Bailey.
+Thank you to Jake for suggesting A Child’s Christmas in Wales by Dylan Thomas and Peter Bailey.